oyemas/Getting_Cleaning_Data/README.md

-## Getting, Cleaning, and Analizing the Data
+## Getting, Cleaning, and Analyzing the Data
 1.The script starts by downloading data from specified URL
 2. Unzips the downloaded file
   * The data comes in 4 categories